w3stling/mic/README.md

 Examples
 --------
-Download list of last MICs and get MIC with name XSTO
+Download list of last MICs and get MIC with name XSTO.
+If download fails a offline list of MICs is used.
 ```java
 MicLookup lookup = MicLookup.getInstance();
 Optional<Mic> mic = lookup.getMic("XSTO");